 Assuming miscommunication over malice is especially helpful on a culturally diverse team.
 It helps to remember that the way people share concerns or feedback is often informed culturally, and critical feedback is rarely personal.
 (This is probably a huge part of why diverse teams have been proven to work better, because it’s not just a homogenous group of folks patting each other on the back telling each other everything is “awesome.”)

 2. Remote, asynchronous teams require more proactive communication, structure and transparency

 When you’re collaborating asynchronously, it can create a situation where one stakeholder is constantly waiting for the other, with longer periods in between where work is just sitting there — and that can exacerbate any “us-versus-them” dynamics that might already exist between teams.

 The antidote is to have rock-solid processes in place.
 On my team, for instance, we have a robust editorial process we manage via Trello: Once I’m good with a draft, it goes to a copyeditor, then it comes back to me, then I send it over to the design team, who codes it up in Github and puts it up on staging, then the author and I review it there, then there’s usually some more back-and-forth … and then it can go live.
 It takes dependable tools and a tremendous amount of proactive communication to ship things on time.

+Alternative workplace arrangements are not less work.
 Nothing is “set it and forget it.”
 Help Scout’s stack includes Confluence, Slack, Trello, Dropbox Paper, Google Docs, Zoom, Wistia, and a number of other tools we use to keep our team aligned.

 We do our best to be relentlessly communicative and put everything in writing.
 It’s not a bad habit for any kind of company, though, remote or not.
 No one ever complained because it was too easy to find the information they were looking for.